stormpath/stormpath-sdk-java/docs/source/tutorial.rst

 Tutorial
 ========

-This tutorial will take you from zero to a Stormpath enabled application featuring Spring Boot WebMVC and Spring Security integration.
+This tutorial will take you from zero to a Stormpath enabled application featuring Spring #if($springboot)Boot#end WebMVC and Spring Security integration.

 It should take about 30 minutes from start to finish.
-If you are looking for a bare bones intro to using Stormpath and Spring Boot, check out the :doc:`quickstart`.
+If you are looking for a bare bones intro to using |project|, check out the :doc:`quickstart`.

+#if( $springboot )

 If you've already gone through the quickstart, jump over to the :ref:`spring-boot-meet-stormpath` section.